-Hi again folks.
-This is Dianne, your travel specialist for Australia, New Zealand and the South Pacific.
-For this blog post, I thought I’d give some info that applies to every single client, since every client flies to reach their vacation destination.
-That question is: what different classes of service do airlines have, and what’s the difference between them?
+Hi, again folks.
+This is Dianne, your travel specialist for Australia, New Zealand, and the South Pacific Islands.
+For this blog post, I thought I’d give some info that applies to every single client since every client flies to reach their vacation destination.
+That question is: what types of seating classes are on flights to the South Pacific?

-While there are at least a half dozen airlines that fly from North America to Australia, New Zealand, and the South Pacific, I’m going to focus on just three of them here.
+While there are at least a half dozen airlines that fly the long haul from North America to Australia, New Zealand, and the South Pacific, I’m going to focus on just three of them here.
 Air New Zealand, Qantas, and Air Canada.
 These are, in my opinion, the three best in terms of quality.
-They also offer the most flights and routings, so are the most common for my clients to fly.
+They also offer the most flights and routes, so are the most common for our clients to fly.

 We all know what Economy Class is about.
 “Cattle” class, “Coach….” there are several different names for it, but all of them mean the same thing.
 These are your standard airline seats, the least expensive on the plane.

 Here’s something a little newer to the airline industry.
-We all know that Economy, Business and First Class have existed for a long time.
-But it hasn’t been until recently that airlines finally realized how many people needed a comfortable experience across the Pacific… without the $7,000+ price tag of Business Class.
+We all know that Economy, Business, and First Class have existed for a long time.
+But it hasn’t been until recently that airlines finally realized how many people needed a comfortable experience across the Pacific… without the $8,000+ price tag of Business Class.

 Enter: Premium Economy.
 It’s a whole different animal from Economy.
 Note that it’s also much more than just the “Economy Plus” that you might be familiar with on a few US-owned airlines.
 The only downside of Premium Economy is that it’s not available on all flights across the Pacific, just some.
 So if getting Premium Economy is important to you, make sure to tell your travel agent so that they book you on the appropriate aircraft.

 Premium Economy can make you feel like royalty, especially if you’ve only ever flown Economy Class.